 Gunman Kills 8 in Paris Suburb

-NANTERRE, France (AP) _ A man opened fire with automatic pistols at the end of a city council meeting in a Paris suburb early Wednesday, killing at least eight people and wounding about 30 others, including 14 seriously.
+NANTERRE, France (AP) _ A man opened fire at the end of a city council meeting in a Paris suburb early Wednesday, killing at least eight people and wounding at least 19 others, rescue officials said.

-Dozens of police vehicles and more than 100 rescue officials rushed to the scene.
-A rescue helicopter took some of the wounded to a nearby hospital.
+At least 14 of the wounded were in serious condition.
+Dozens of police vehicles and more than 100 rescue officials flooded the scene in the western Paris suburb of Nanterre.
+A rescue helicopter took the wounded to a nearby hospital.

-The bloody rampage took place at about 1:15 a.m. as about 40 people attending the meeting put on their coats to leave.
+The bloody fusilade took place at about 1:15 a.m. as some 40 people attending the meeting were putting on their coats to leave.
 Nanterre is a middle-class neighborhood near a business district of western Paris.

 Thousands of police officers held nationwide strikes in December, saying they deserve more pay and better equipment because their jobs have become increasingly risky.
 The protests started after two officers were shot and killed during an armed robbery in a Paris suburb in October.